President and CEO

 Prior to joining Ontario Health, she was the Vice President of Health System Strategy, Planning, and Integration at the Toronto Central LHIN and previously held Senior Advisor and Team Leader positions with the Ministry of Health and Long-Term Care.

 Stephanie has a unique dedication to understanding how best to advance health system transformation, with a particular focus on shared accountability and governance structures.
-She is currently a PhD candidate studying health system accountability, integration and organizational theory at the University of Toronto’s Institute for Health Policy, Management and Evaluation.
-Her scholarly research is fuelled by her passion for advancing health system integration that can drive a focus on population-based health.
+With a PhD in health policy, system accountability, integration and organizational theory from the University of Toronto’s Institute for Health Policy, Management and Evaluation, she is committed to advancing health system integration with a focus on population-based health.

-As Chief of Planning & Strategy, Stephanie oversees the development and implementation of Ontario Health’s strategy and related corporate initiatives and also supports the implementation of our Equity, Inclusion, Diversity, and Anti-Racism strategy.
+As Chief Strategy, Planning & Analytics, Stephanie oversees the development and implementation of Ontario Health’s strategy, information management, decision support and analytics.
+She also supports the implementation of our Equity, Inclusion, Diversity, and Anti-Racism strategy.

 Elham Roushani is a senior financial executive with over 20 years of experience in health care and the private sector.
 He is strategic, an effective communicator and a team builder.